Saving Throws and Resistances

 Zapsave will protect you from electricity spells and weapons with the zap

 damage type.
-The ground spell offers you zapsave.
-Electrical spells are
+The 'ground' spell offers you zapsave.

 Saving Normal

-Stone skin offers you additional protection by giving you normsave.
-The
+The 'crystal coat' spell offers you additional protection by giving you normsave, as do

-armored skin skill will give you normsave.
+'armored skin' skill also will give you normsave.
 Note that there is no normsave

 obtaining normsave.